Ordina-Group/cursus-docker/slides/markdown/continuousdelivery.md

 ## Some internals
 - You will build a Continuous Delivery setup for a simple REST service based on Spring Boot
-- The REST service is a services which provides "Sticky Notes" functionality
+- The REST service is a service which provides "Sticky Notes" functionality
-- Data of the Sticky Note REST service will be stored in a MongoDB
+- Data of the Sticky Notes REST service will be stored in a MongoDB
-- The Sticky Notes REST service is build using gradle
+- The Sticky Notes REST service is built using Gradle
 - We build a fat jar and distribute that jar using Docker controlled by Jenkins